JBCL About Time Professional - Time Recording

 Various reports are available on recorded data:

-One report writes information much like a standard time sheet, and can
+One report writes information much like a standard time sheet, and can be

 used for manual input into any time recording system.
-Depending on how
+Depending on how the

-system is set up, the details of Cost Centres, units logged and
+system is set up, the details of Cost Centres, units logged and chargeable

 are already present.
 The amount of information in the reports can be

-selected: the report can be detailed, or show summary totals, or just
+selected: the report can be detailed, or show summary totals, or just daily

 totals for each employee.

-A listing of time spent for any client is also available, which is
+A listing of time spent for any client is also available, which is useful

-useful for preparing invoices and answering queries.
+for preparing invoices and answering queries.

-The stored information may also be posted automatically to Contacs or
+The stored information may also be posted automatically to Contacs or to BCL

-to BCL Time and
+Time and Cost.

 To Index